-If you’re using Sponsorships in your podcast, we track ad impressions in a similar way.
+If you’re using any Ads by Anchor tools in your podcast, we track ad impressions in a similar way.
 For an ad to count as heard and contribute to your total impressions for that ad read, we need to ensure it was played — i.e. downloaded, or streamed.
 There are a few reasons why ad impression data may differ from regular play data:

 - In order to present accurate numbers, we won’t register the plays of bots or RSS feed crawlers.
 (We’re always working on filtering those out from general plays, too)